-- Air system modification must meet applicable FMVSS regulations - Compressed Air tank may not be modified (exception addition or removal of fittings or relocation of the tank) - Added devices or bodywork may not interfere with or rub air lines
+Air system modification must meet applicable FMVSS regulations.

-- · Air supply to the engine doser may not be restricted or disconnected - Air lines should be routed, protected from heat, and properly secured to prevent damage from other components - Care should be taken so that air lines do not rub against other components - Care should be taken to protect the air system from heat sources
+- Compressed air tank may not be modified. - Added devices or bodywork may not interfere with or rub air lines. - Air supply to the engine doser may not be restricted or disconnected. - Air lines should be routed, protected from heat, and properly secured to prevent damage from other components. - Care should be taken so that air lines do not rub against other components. - Care should be taken to protect the air system from heat sources.